-In 2010, we generated revenue of \$93.0 million, of which 80% came from the sale of converted products and 20% came from the sale of parent rolls.
-Our converted product sales consisted of 56% from paper towels, 38% from bathroom tissue, and 6% from paper napkins.
-In 2010, 66% of our converted product revenue came from three value retailers.
-The balance of 2010 converted product revenue came from other discount retailers, grocery stores, grocery wholesalers and cooperatives, and convenience stores.
+In 2011, we generated revenue of \$97.8 million, of which 84% came from the sale of converted products and 16% came from the sale of parent rolls.
+Our converted product sales consisted of 53% from paper towels, 42% from bathroom tissue, and 5% from paper napkins.
+In 2011, 72% of our converted product revenue came from three value retailers.
+The balance of 2011 converted product revenue came from other discount retailers, grocery stores, grocery wholesalers and cooperatives, and convenience stores.

-We use primarily recycled waste paper to manufacture bulk rolls of tissue paper, or "parent rolls," and convert them into a broad line of finished tissue products.
-Our paper mill consists of four machines which have a total annual capacity of approximately 56,000 tons.
-Our eleven converting lines have a total potential annual capacity of approximately 12 million cases of finished tissue products.
-At present, our paper making capacity exceeds the requirements of our converted product business and we sell the resulting surplus parent rolls into the open market.
-Parent rolls generally carry lower margins than converted products.
-Our converting capacity exceeds our paper making capacity and, when our converting production needs exceeds out paper making capacity, we intend to supplement our paper making capacity by purchasing parent rolls on the open market.
-At a converted product production level of approximately 10 million cases, we believe our paper making capacity and converting production requirements will be in balance.
+We purchase various types of fibers to manufacture bulk rolls of tissue paper, or "parent rolls," and convert them into a broad line of finished tissue products.
+The fiber we source primarily consists of pre-consumer recycled grades, with a lesser amount consisting of virgin kraft grades.
+As we continue to expand our product offerings into the higher quality tiers of the market, the percentage of virgin kraft grades that we purchase will likely increase.
+Our paper mill has a pulping process which takes recycled fibers and kraft fibers and processes them for use in our four paper machines which have a total annual capacity of approximately 56,000 tons.
+Our pulping operation has the ability to selectively process our basket of fibers by specific recipe to achieve maximum quality and to control costs.
+Our eleven converting lines have a total potential annual capacity of approximately 12.5 million cases of finished tissue products.
+We believe that we can effectively use 85% to 90% of this capacity and still maintain a high level of customer service.
+In 2011, our paper making capacity exceeded the requirements of our converted product business and we sold the resulting surplus parent rolls into the open market.
+Parent rolls are a commodity product and thus are subject to market pricing, generally resulting in lower margins than converted products.
+If, in the future, our converting production needs exceed our paper making capacity, we intend to supplement our paper making capacity by purchasing parent rolls on the open market.
+At a converted product production level of approximately 9.5 million cases, we believe our paper making capacity and converting production requirements will be in balance.
 We adjust our paper making production based on our internal converting need for parent rolls and the open market demand for parent rolls.
+In 2011, we ran all of our paper machines on a full-time basis.